open-telemetry/oteps/text/0121-config-service.md

 The user, when instrumenting their application, can configure the SDK with the endpoint of their remote configuration service, the associated Resource, and a default config to be used if it fails to read from the configuration service.

 The user must then set up the config service.
 This can be done through the collector, which can be set up to expose an arbitrary configuration service implementation.
-Depending on implementation, this allows the collector to either act as a stand-alone configuration service, or as a bridge to remote configurations of the user's monitoring and tracing backend by 'translating' the monitoring backend's protocol to comply with the OpenTelemetry configuration protocol.
+Depending on implementation, this allows the collector to either act as a stand-alone configuration service, or as a bridge to remote configurations of the user's monitoring backend by 'translating' the monitoring backend's protocol to comply with the OpenTelemetry configuration protocol.

 ## Internal details